Tutorial

 How Cython Is Different

 The regular Python file has a .py extension, but the Cython file has the .pyx extension instead.
-The same Python code can be written inside the .pyx files, but these allow you to also use Cython code.
+The same Python code can be written inside the .pyx files, but these also allow you to use Cython code.
 Note that just placing the Python code into a .pyx file may speed up the process compared to running the Python code directly, but not as much as when also declaring the variable types.
-Thus, the focus of this tutorial is not only on writing the Python code within the .pyx file but also on making edits which will make it run faster.
-By doing so we add a bit of difficulty to the programming, but much time is saved from doing so.
+Thus, the focus of this tutorial is not only on writing the Python code within the .pyx file but also on making edits that will make it run faster.
+By doing so, we add a bit of difficulty to the programming, but much time is saved from doing so.
 If you have any experience with C programming, then it will be even easier for you.

 Cythonizing Simple Python Code